tahacalik/LabKits/README.md

 ## Explanation
-A laboratory kit tracking program.
+A laboratory kit control program.
 Made using C#, XAML and database used is SQLite.
 Comment lines are English.

 ## What it can do
 - Laboratory device can be added.